Elizondo earned a scholarship at UH that changed his life, making him an advocate for education

 When it comes to students, scholarships and motivation, Eduardo Elizondo has come full circle.
 In 1986, he was a senior at Nimitz High School in Houston.
 He had pretty good grades, knew he could probably be admitted to a college of his choice and had narrowed it down to three colleges.

-His counselor helped that decision by telling him about The Academic Excellence Award, a new program at the University of Houston.
+His counselor helped that decision by telling him about the Academic Excellence Award, a new program at the University of Houston.
 This award was merit-based, renewable each year and would allow him to attend college debt free.
 He ended up receiving this scholarship.

 “I’m an advocate for education,” Elizondo said.
 “I help guide high school students as they decide what comes after they graduate.
 My goal is to keep them focused on a goal beyond high school.
 I want them to realize they can’t stop there — so we work to try and figure out what they want to do and how to get there.
 I don’t want kids to get pigeonholed into college or non-college boxes.
 Everyone has their path, and their routes may be different, but we all should be headed to success.”